FranklinChen/JavaScript-Koans/README.md

+**This is Franklin Chen's branch of answers to the JavaScript koans**.

 JavaScript Koans is an interactive learning environment that uses failing tests to introduce students to aspects of JavaScript in a logical sequence.

 The inspiration for this project comes from the Edgecase Ruby Koans and the book 'Javascript: The Good Parts'.